Tomppeli86/React-Singlepage-Website/README.md

 CSS experiments for a simple site.

 <strong>npx create-react-app appname</strong>
-and for the navigationbar I installed react router <strong>https://github.com/remix-run/react-router</strong>
+and for the navigation I used react router <strong>https://github.com/remix-run/react-router</strong>

 Or